 Northwestern undergraduate students who will be successful in the APHP will be high academic achievers with a demonstrated commitment to the field of public health.
 Through their work within and beyond the classroom, they will be dedicated to understanding and promoting health equity.

 Students can come from any major or undergraduate school, as the field of public health requires skills and knowledge from a variety of disciplines.
 They should be interested in developing their data and analytical skills, and excited about gaining the theoretical background to apply to public health practice during their education and beyond graduation.

-Note for GHS majors and minors: approved Public Health (PUB_HLTH) classes taken during senior year of the APHP may be used as elective courses for the major or minor.
+Approved Public Health (PUB_HLTH) classes taken during senior year of the APHP may be used as elective courses for those with a GHS major or minor.
 They do not fulfill or replace the core or additional GHS course requirements.